JureSeselj/tasty_blog/README.md

 ![Email Sent - Failed]()

 * If the email was not submitted successfully, users will see the message, "Sorry, something went wrong!
-  Try to submit the email again".<br>
+  Try to submit your email again".<br>

 ### Add Book

 ![Add Book]()

-* When users are logged in to the website they can publish a post with a favorite cookbook and after they submit the post they will see a message at the top of the page saying "Your post was sent successfully and is awaiting approval".<br>
+* When user is logged in to website they can publish a post with a favourite cookbook and after they submit the post they will see a message at the top of the page saying "Your post was sent successfully and is awaiting approval".<br>

 ### Edit Book

 ![Edit Book]()

-* When users are logged in to the website they can edit their own posts published previously and they will see the message "The post was successfully updated" after pressing the Submit button.<br>
+* When user is logged in to website they can edit their own posts published previously and they will see the message "The post was successfully updated" after pressing the Submit button.<br>

 ### Delete Book 1

 ![Delete Book 1]()

-* When users are logged in to the website and they wish to delete their posts, they can press the button Delete and a Bootstrap box model will pop up with the message "Are you sure you want to delete your post?".<br>
+* When user is logged in to website and they wish to delete their posts, they can press the button Delete and a Bootstrap box model will pop up with the message "Are you sure you want to delete your post?".<br>

 ### Delete Book 2